fastai/fastai/docs/troubleshoot.md

 1. Make sure you have the latest `conda` and/or `pip`, depending on the package manager you use:
     ```
     pip install pip -U
-    conda update conda
+    conda install conda
     ```
-    and then check whether the problem you wanted to report still exists.
+    and then repeat the steps and see whether the problem you wanted to report still exists.

 2. Make sure [your platform is supported by the preview build of `pytorch-1.0.0`](https://github.com/fastai/fastai/blob/master/README.md#is-my-system-supported).
 You may have to build `pytorch` from source if it isn't.

-3. Make sure you follow [the exact installation instructions](https://github.com/fastai/fastai/blob/master/README.md).
+3. Make sure you follow [the exact installation instructions](https://github.com/fastai/fastai/blob/master/README.md#installation).
 If you improvise and it works that's great, if it fails please RTFM ;)

 If you followed the steps in this document and couldn't find a resolution, please post a comment in this [thread](https://forums.fast.ai/t/fastai-v1-install-issues-thread/24111/1).